Contributing guidelines#

 python -m venv .venv source .venv/bin/activate pip install -e ".[dev]"

-Generate Local Verification Data
+Generate Local Reference Data

 Run Tests & Checks